 What are the pros and cons of fiat currency

 One of the advantages that fiat currency has is that it’s the most accepted form of currency.
 It’s supported by multiple payments networks and currency exchanges around the world.
-Fiat money can also help stabilise a country’s economy for two reasons: governments control the money supply and it isn’t based off of a volatile commodity.
+Fiat money can also help stabilize a country’s economy for two reasons: governments control the money supply and it isn’t based off of a volatile commodity.

 But that can also be a disadvantage because if too much money is printed, the currency could experience hyperinflation — severely dropping the value.
 It could be argued that fiat money has other disadvantages as well.
 Because fiat money has to continually be printed to keep up with demand and circulation, the value will likely drop over a longer period of time.

 Here are some of the key differences between fiat currency and cryptocurrency to help you unblur the lines a bit:

 |Government issued||Computer produced|